andyburke/enveloper/README.md

 ### envelope.json

-By default, get_secrets will search up the directory tree for an envelope.json
+By default, .get() will search up the directory tree for an envelope.json

 The envelope.json file should contain string-based enveloper secrets, which can optionally be put into environments, eg: